Lucii07/POWER-BI-PROJECT/README.md

 ALL THE DETAILS STEP BY STEP I WILL GIVE YOU,
 HOW YOU CAN ALSO CHERISH THIS PROJECT BY ADDING YOUR CREATIVITY AND IDEAS, OR IF WANT TO LEARN SOMETHING .

-CSV FILES ARE ATTACHED PLEASE DOWNLOAD FROM THEREf
+CSV FILES ARE ATTACHED PLEASE DOWNLOAD FROM THERE

 Reference from Maven Analytics
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------